 It was around this same time that I discovered Factsheet 5, a comprehensive review zine and social networking tool that predated (and prefigured) the advent of the World Wide Web.
 Through Factsheet 5, I was introduced to a global network of independent publishers who were trading zines back-and-forth through the mail.

 J Cruelty was followed by Paper, Scissors, Clocks —a much larger zine (136 pages!)– which was printed in an edition of 1,000 copies on newsprint.
-Between 1997 and 2001 I published three issues of Paper, Scissors, Clocks, which were distributed in Europe, the Americas, and New Zealand.
+Between 1997 and 2001 I published three issues of Paper, Scissors, Clocks, copies of which were distributed in Europe, the Americas, and New Zealand.

 In the year 2000, I received a grant which enabled me to publish Wipe Away My Eyes, a book-length zine “…about the size of a small phone book,” followed by a special 10th anniversary edition of the J. Cruelty Catalog.